(5 votes, average: 5.00 out of 5)

 You must retain one thing while requesting a UCC SSL certificate to be issued: to include all the domain names you want to secure.

-Apart from above mentioned points, it is also one of the ideal choices for a Microsoft Exchange Server as using a single certificate rather than using different SSL certificates for securing various exchange services simplifies certificate management, reduces costs, and ensures the highest level of security for Exchange Server communications.
-(We will cover all these points in detail, in the next section of the article.)
+Apart from the points mentioned above, it is also one of the ideal choices for a Microsoft Exchange Server as using a single certificate rather than using different SSL certificates for securing various exchange services simplifies certificate management, reduces costs, and ensures the highest level of security for Exchange Server communications.

 There are “n” number of reasons why most enterprises prefer UCC SSL certificates over other SSL certifications.
 Let’s explore some of the most prominent reasons: